Go off the beaten track by cycling in Brussels and explore the capital's many different sides.

 Don't want to spend a fortune buying a bike?
 We don't blame you!
 Whether you're looking to rent or share, you're spoilt for choice and you can get your hands on a bike wherever and whenevr you like!

 Villo! has 350 self-service bicycle stations in the Brussels-Capital Region.
 Unlimited trips are offered throughout the subscription period for regular or occasional users.
 Blue-bike lets train travellers finish their trip on a bicycle.
 Available at the Brussels’ South, Central, North, and Luxembourg SNCB train stations.
-Shared electric bicycles that adhere to the principle of free-floating are already available in Brussels: Billy Bike (Saint-Gilles start-up) and Uber Jump bikes.
+Shared electric bicycles that adhere to the principle of free-floating are already available in Brussels: Billy Bike (Saint-Gilles start-up).
 There are no fixed stations to pick up or put back your bike and you unlock the bike with your smartphone via their mobile apps.
 An easy and fun solution to visit and move in Brussels!

 Bicycles for hire